prooph/service-bus/docs/plugins.md

 We also provide [service-bus-zfc-rbac-brdige](https://github.com/prooph/service-bus-zfc-rbac-bridge), a bridge to marry these guards with ZFC-Rbac.
 You can also find some configuration examples in this repository.

-Note: If you use both, the route guard and the finalize guard on the query bus and you want to make assertions on the query result, it is important to return true, if the given context (query result) is null.
+Note: If you use both, the route guard and the finalize guard on the query bus and you want to make assertions on the query result, it's important to return true, if the given context (query result) is null.
 Otherwise your assertions will always fail in the route phase, because the result is not yet known.

 # ServiceLocatorPlugin